 - Although men are less likely to suffer from sexual violence, millions of men have still been victims of sexual assault.
 As of 1998, 2.78 million American men were victims of rape or attempted rape.

 - According to the National Women’s Law Center, black women experience sexual harassment in the workplace at nearly three times the rate of white women.

 - Sexual violence often stays with a victim for a long time after the actual incident.
-94% of women who have been raped experienced post-traumatic stress disorder following the rape.
+Ninety-four percent of women who have been raped experienced post-traumatic stress disorder following the incident.
 Seventy percent of sexual assault victims experience moderate to severe distress, which is more than victims of any other violent crime.

 Women and girls are overwhelmingly the targets of sexual violence.
 This includes sexual harassment, unwanted sexual touching, and rape.

 Not all sexual harassment occurs in the workplace.
 It’s also possible for a professor or someone else in a position of power over students to abuse that power and engage in sexual harassment.

 Students may also be less aware of the resources available to them for pursuing justice following sexual harassment at the hands of a professor or mentor, since many are living on their own for the first time.

 However, every student has the right to seek justice following an incident of sexual violence, and such incidents can be reported to the school’s HR department, campus police, or other law enforcement, depending on the specifics of the case.

 Members of the LGBTQ+ community are more likely to suffer from sexual harassment compared to their straight and cisgender peers.
 The Human Rights Campaign (HRC) has detailed the rates at which LGBTQ+ people suffer from sexual violence:

 - 44% of gay women and 61% of bisexual women have suffered sexual violence or stalking by an intimate partner.
 35% of heterosexual women have experienced the same.